itsbm/RW3-Cat/README.md

 This is an independent project that supports Readerware by providing a public frontend so that others can view the contents of your library on your website.

 Now updated: Feb 2019
-  * Interfaces with books, dvd, and cds
+  * Interfaces with books, dvd, and cd databases
   * Search to find keywords in Title, Author, or Description
   * Responsive design for easy access on mobile devices